-- Students who fail to maintain SAP requirements become ineligible to receive federal financial aid.
-Students seeking to regain eligibility may meet with a financial aid counselor to discuss steps to rehabilitate their status.
-Students with special or unusual circumstances may petition the Financial Aid Committee requesting an exception to policy. - Submitting a petition does not imply that a request will be approved.
-Each petition is carefully reviewed and may be approved, modified, or denied. - For forms you may use to petition to restore, or to increase federal grant and loan eligibility due to special or unusual circumstances go to the "Forms" section on the FASA website.
+- Students who fail to maintain SAP requirements become ineligible to receive federal financial aid. - Students seeking to regain eligibility may meet with a financial aid counselor to discuss steps to rehabilitate their status. - Students with special or unusual circumstances may petition the Financial Aid Committee requesting an exception to policy by submitting a petition form. - Submitting a petition does not imply that a request will be approved.
+Each petition is carefully reviewed and may be approved, modified, or denied.